afia25/Eye-Disease-Prediction-using-Contrastive-Learning/README.md

-I want to add a cnn decoder after convolutional VIT encoder. above is the code of convolutional VIT encoder. u have to add a  cnn decoder after it.
+I want to add a cnn decoder after convolutional VIT encoder. above is the code of convolutional VIT encoder. u have to add a  cnn decoder after it. for doing both classification and reconstruction.